KyleAMathews/docker-xelatex/README.md

 docker-xelatex
 ==============

-Docker container with Xelatex and high quality free fonts installed
+Docker container with Xelatex and high quality free fonts (from Google Fonts) installed